etscrivner/turkleton/README.rst

 Creating A Task And Uploading It
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Once you've created your layout on Mechanical Turk you can create HITs by defining a task in Turkleton.

 To define a HIT you create a Task representing the template of the assignment you want a worker to complete.
 For example:

 .. code-block:: python